andreagrisafi/SALTED/README.rst

 -------------
 Input structures are required in XYZ format; the corresponding filename must be specified in the :code:`inp.system.filename`.
 Electron density training data consists in the expansion coefficients of the scalar field over atom-centered basis functions made of radial functions and spherical harmonics.
 These coefficients are computed following density-fitting (DF), a.k.a. resolution of the identity, approximations, commonly applied in electronic-structure codes.
 We assume to work with orthonormalized real spherical harmonics defined with the Condon-Shortley phase convention.
 No restriction is instead imposed on the nature of the radial functions.
 Because of the non-orthogonality of the basis functions, the 2-center electronic integral matrices associated with the given density-fitting approximation are also required as input.
+The electronic-structure codes that are to date interfaced with SALTED are:

+    - **FHI-aims**
+    - **CP2K**
+    - **PySCF**

-The electronic-structure codes that are to date interfaced with SALTED are **FHI-aims**, **CP2K** and **PySCF**; we refer to the code-specific examples for how to produce the required quantum-mechanical data.
-In all cases, the selected DF basis must be specified into the :code:`inp.qm.dfbasis` input argument, and then added to SALTED through the :code:`salted.get_basis_info` function.
+We refer to the code-specific examples for how to produce the required quantum-mechanical data.

 Usage
 -----